 With so much space, there’s plenty of opportunity to push yourself to your limits and do something you never would have even dreamed of anywhere else.
 The eclectic combination of extreme sports and experience days range from off-roading and quad biking to zip wires and human bowling, and while many of the activities are certainly not for the faint-hearted, they’ll definitely leave you with long-lasting memories of your Lake District holiday.

-- Via Ferrata – Literally translating to ‘Iron Way’, this extreme activity with Keswick Adventure Centre has you scaling sheer cliffs and climbing a giant cargo net whilst attached to a harness.
-It’s the ultimate experience, and one you’re sure never to forget.
+Via Ferrata – Literally translating to ‘Iron Way’, this extreme activity with Keswick Adventure Centre has you scaling sheer cliffs and climbing a giant cargo net whilst attached to a harness.
+It’s the ultimate adventure, and one you’re sure never to forget.

-- Treetop nets – Guaranteed to be a hit with the youngsters, this giant network of trampolines, netting and slides suspended between the trees offers a unique play experience for kids of all ages.
+Treetop nets at Brockhole – Guaranteed to be a hit with the youngsters, this giant network of trampolines, netting and slides suspended between the trees offers a unique play experience for kids of all ages.

-We have some beautiful cottages across the region, all perfectly placed for you to explore the best that the Lake District has to offer – our hideaways are sure to help make your holiday extra special.
+We have some beautiful cottages across the region, all perfectly placed for you to explore the best that the Lake District has to offer.
+Whether you are looking for a romantic retreat, family holiday base or a dog-friendly pad, our hideaways are sure to help make your holiday extra special!